 Estcourt House opened at Grange in 1894 as a Home for the elderly and children with disabilities.
 It was run by the James Brown Memorial Trust.
 From 1931 it became a convalescent home for children only.
 It was taken over by the Adelaide Children's Hospital in 1955.
-In 1978 it became part of the government-run Strathmont Centre and accommodated adults with intellectual disabilities.
-From 1981 it became a home for children with intellectual disabilities from Ru Rua Nursing Home.
-Estcourt House closed in 1989.
+It closed in 1978, when it became part of the government-run Strathmont Centre.

 Estcourt House opened near the beach in the suburb of Grange, now Tennyson, in 1894.
 It had been built in 1883 by a successful Adelaide businessman, Mr Frederick Estcourt Bucknall.
 Financial problems leading to bankruptcy forced him to give up the property in 1886.
 The building remained empty for many years because the owner, Australian Mutual Provident Society [AMP], was unable to find a purchaser for so large a mansion in such an isolated location.